randygil/consi-frontend/design.md

 `<PageHead>`, the theme, and the graphite code voice, and they cross-link.

-The reference page is three columns — **section index · prose · sticky request/response panel** — collapsing to index-strip-on-top below `lg`, and the panel dropping under the prose below `xl`.
+The reference page is three columns — **section index · prose · sticky request/response panel** — collapsing to index-strip-on-top below 1024px, and the panel dropping under the prose below **1400px**.
+That threshold is measured, not guessed: the 244px app rail plus a side panel leaves the prose column ~426px at 1280, which crushes the parameter table's description column to ~130px.
+A wide prose column beats a side-by-side panel on a 1280 laptop.

+Both breakpoints on that grid are written as `min-[1024px]:` / `min-[1400px]:`, never `lg:` + `min-[1400px]:`.
+Tailwind emits arbitrary min-width variants *before* the named ones, so mixing them lets `lg:` win at 1440 and the third column silently never appears.

 Rules that hold:

 - **Sections are shareable.** `/docs#webhooks` opens on webhooks.
 Section switching uses `history.replaceState`, never `location.hash` — the latter